-Mental health disability refers to programs offered by the United States government to its citizens who live with mental health disorders severe enough to render them unable to complete required tasks of daily living.
+Mental health disability refers to programs offered by the United States government to its citizens who live with mental health disorders severe enough to render them unable to complete the required tasks of daily living.
 (Countries other than the U.S. offer similar programs.)
-When mental health struggles interfere with someone's ability to provide and care for themself, he or she may be eligible for mental health disability benefits (Different Mental Disorders and Their Challenges).
+When mental health struggles interfere with someone's ability to provide and care for themselves, he or she may be eligible for mental health disability benefits.

 Mental Health Disability Programs

 Federal and state governments have established a variety of formal social programs that assist people living with life-limiting physical and mental health disorders.
 Supplementary Security Income (SSI or social security) and Social Security Disability Insurance (SSDI) are the two primary mental health disability programs.

 SSI is an income program whose eligibility requirements are tied to the poverty level.
 Specifically,